colors feelings website business

 Here are her home and blog pages:

+On Lisa’s website, freshstart2life.com, her clients seek a new, exciting next adventure.
 We found this great image of a woman facing a new day and a sunrise.
 We chose to use bold, electric yellow, and blue in it.

-zesty yellow for fresh energy on Lisa's coaching website
+zesty yellow for lisa's life coach website

 I wrote a lot about visuals, images, color, and fonts in The Coaching Website Guide.
 So, if you’re planning a new site, working on, tweaking, or revamping one, get a copy to make it stunning.

 Optimism and growth are two great words for parents and teachers of ADHD children.
-It can be difficult to handle children with special needs.
+It can be challenging to handle children with special needs.
 Her clients need hope, and Susan Hughes, an ADHD parent coach, is the coach to deliver it.

 Parenting Coach Color Scheme of Orange and Green.